-Full pipeline data is metrics on every stage of a job’s hiring process.
+Full pipeline data are metrics on every stage of a job’s hiring process.
 Not just ‘this many women applied,’ but ‘this many women applied, this many received interviews, this many received an offer.’
-Full pipeline data enables you to diagnose issues at every stage of the hiring process.
+Full pipeline data enable you to diagnose issues at every stage of the hiring process.

 Hiring for any one job is important, but successfully hiring for all jobs at the company is far more important.